Giant Vortex Clusters in a Two-Dimensional Quantum Fluid

-Realizing this idealized model of point vortices in a physical system requires that the coupling of incompressible fluid flow to other excitations is highly suppressed, i.e.~the vortex flow must essentially decouple from the other fluid degrees of freedom.
-A uniform 2D Bose-Einstein condensate (BEC) near zero temperature, with weak vortex-sound coupling, has been proposed as a close realization of the point-vortex model in a bounded domain~\cite{fetter1966vortices, lucas2014sound, billam2014onsager, simula2014emergence, salman2016long}.
-Furthermore, the additional process of vortex-antivortex annihilation has been shown to favour the formation of Onsager vortices through ``evaporative heating" ~\cite{simula2014emergence} --- annihilation can only remove low energy dipoles (as per Eq.
-(1)), thus increasing the overall energy per vortex.
-However, while small transient clusters have been observed in BEC~\cite{Neely:2010gl,Neely:2013ef,Kwon:2016ek}, attempts to create Onsager vortex clusters have thus far been hindered by thermal dissipation and vortex losses at boundaries~\cite{Seo:2017ix}, which are enhanced by fluid inhomogeneities~\cite{groszek2016onsager}.
-This has prevented the experimental study of the full phase diagram of 2Dl vortex matter shown in \figreft{DOSFig}{}.
+To physically realize this idealized model, the vortices must form a well-isolated subsystem and effectively decouple from the other fluid degrees of freedom.
+A large and uniform 2D Bose-Einstein condensate (BEC), near zero temperature with weak vortex-sound coupling, has been proposed as a suitable candidate system ~\cite{fetter1966vortices,billam2014onsager,simula2014emergence,salman2016long}.
+Furthermore, superfluids allow for vortex-antivortex annihilation, which favors the formation of Onsager vortices through evaporative heating~\cite{campbell1991statistics,simula2014emergence}, whereby annihilations remove low energy dipoles, thus increasing the remaining energy per vortex.
+However, although small transient clusters have been observed in BEC~\cite{Neely:2010gl,Neely:2013ef,Kwon:2016ek}, attempts to create Onsager’s vortex clusters have thus far been hindered by thermal dissipation and vortex losses at boundaries~\cite{Seo:2017ix}, which are enhanced by fluid inhomogeneities~\cite{groszek2016onsager}.
+This has prevented the experimental study of the full phase diagram of 2D vortex matter shown in Fig. 1.